simon-norman/oyster-card-with-matt/README.md

 Using the method `touch_in` on an instance of Oystercard will update the `in_journey?` method to return `true`.

+The entry station must be created for the card to touch in, using `Station.new(name, zone)` (passing it the name and zone).

-The entry station must be passed to `touch_in`, and the card must record this.
+The station will then be passed to `touch_in`, and the card must record this.
 Calling `my_oystercard.entry_station` should return the station passed.

 Using the method `touch_out` on an instance of Oystercard will update the `in_journey?` method to return `false`.